 Big and tall are easily confused.
 If you want to talk about how high someone is off the ground, you would say tall instead of big.
 If you use big, you could accidentally be calling someone fat!

 Tall is used to describe how high something is (without the exact measurement).

 Those trees are very tall.
 (They are very high off the ground, but we don’t know exactly how tall they are.)

 There are lots of tall buildings in the city center.

 Try coming up with (thinking of) some practice sentences to test if you understand the difference.
 Send them to us and we’ll let you know if they are correct!
 Let us know if you have any questions in the comments below!

-Erin Duffin lives in Berlin (but not for long!), is a live English teacher, yoga and breath instructor, and is really sorry that sometimes, English isn’t so Easy.
+Erin Duffin lives in Hamburg, is a live English teacher, yoga and breath instructor, and is really sorry that sometimes English isn’t so Easy.
 Good luck!